What is the purpose of our curriculum?

 We also use enquiry work for our children to apply key literacy skills, including reading and writing, as well as mathematics.
 During each half term, the children gain essential knowledge to be able to answer the enquiry question and, in addition to this, have the opportunity to develop key learning skills such as team work, evaluating, perseverance and the ability to reflect.

 The children also participate in special themed events such as Science Week, World Book Day and International Week.
 Whole school enquiries are also planned across the academic year.
-Year groups organise enrichment days, including trips to local educational sites and residential visits for our older pupils.
+Year groups organise enrichment days, and our programme of challenges and opportunities builds up through school, from local trips and visits in the early years through to residential visits for our older pupils.

 At Hillside Avenue Primary and Nursery School we wish our readers to have a secure understanding of the skills required for reading leading to a life-long love of reading.
 We wish them to have the confidence to use texts with understanding, appreciating the knowledge and pleasure that can be gained from our books.